Rotation Invariant Quantization for Model Compression

 \section{Rotation-invariant Mixed-Precision Quantization}

 In this section, we present the RIQ method, which yields a different quantization rate in each layer (i.e., mixed-precision solution) while satisfying the deviation requirement in \cref{eq: cosine dist def}.
 Then, we use the rate-distortion theory to analyze its performance.
-The analysis reveals that it is optimal to address a single (average) distortion, which is driven by a single quantization parameter.